Team Motivation 101

 Team Motivation comes from two places; intrinsic, which comes from within, and extrinsic, which comes from external forces.

-As a leader, it’s easy to rely on incentives, penalties and other extrinsic motivation – “If you do X, you will get Y” — but these kinds of incentives only go so far.
+As a leader, it’s easy to rely on incentives, penalties and other extrinsic motivation – Carrot and Stick as I call it, “If you do X, you will get Y” — but these kinds of incentives only go so far.

 The best leaders understand that to build a truly winning culture; you need to create intrinsic motivation.
 Inspiring those you lead to do great work for the love of the work itself and not because they’ll receive a trophy at the end of the game or a mention in the next company newsletter.